A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems: Conclusions

 \ack{We gratefully acknowledge Philipp Klein for his advice and suggestions on the neuron layout, François Piron for his work on the floorplanning of the test chip and his support during the tapeout phase, and Guillaume Drion for his feedback and advice on the modeling aspects of this work.}

-\funding{This work was supported by the Belgian Government through the Federal Public Service Policy and Support grant NEMODEI, and by the HORIZON EUROPE EIC Pathﬁnder Grant ELEGANCE (Grant No. 101161114).
+\funding{This work was supported by the Belgian Government through the Federal Public Service Policy and Support grant NEMODEI.
 Loris Mendolia is a FRIA Grantee of the Fonds de la Recherche Scientifique - FNRS.
+Giacomo Indiveri was supported by the HORIZON EUROPE EIC Pathﬁnder Grant ELEGANCE (Grant No. 101161114).
 Elisabetta Chicca would like to acknowledge the financial support of the CogniGron research center and the Ubbo Emmius Funds (Univ. of Groningen).}